Skip to main content

 When to reach for a LoRA

 Reference images work well for photographic qualities and broad aesthetics.
 They average out when you try to capture a really specific subject or a distinctive visual language: an artist’s work, your own illustration style, a unique architectural vocabulary.
-A LoRA is a small adapter trained on 10-30 images.
+A LoRA is a small adapter trained on your images.
 Once trained, every generation is biased toward that look without having to prompt for it.
 It is the difference between describing a style and showing the model enough examples that it learns the style itself.
-For comparison: ControlNets enforce structure (depth maps, edges); IP-Adapters condition on a reference image without training.
-Different problems, often stacked.
-For capturing an aesthetic, a LoRA is the right tool.
+Runchat trains two kinds of LoRA:

 Training a LoRA